Oil lamps for lighting in old homes

 Recollections of oil lamps in use

 My mother's written recollections of life in her childhood in the early 1900s told of her grandmother who was very poor and who lived in a much smaller and older house which had no gas.
-Its only lighting was by candle and an oil lamp which stood in the centre of her table.
+The only lighting was by candles and an oil lamp which stood in the centre of her table.

 My mother wrote that in the morning when daylight came, her grandmother would check the wick of the oil lamp and trim off the charred top with scissors.
 Next she would top up the oil.
 Then she would wash the globe with soap and water using a wash leather, and then polish it with a duster.
 If there were any sooty smears left, she would polish it again and again.
 This was to make sure that the lamp gave out as much light as possible.

 The globe served several purposes.
-It contained the flame which was safer than an open flame; it contained the soot which bright yellow flames always produce; it steadied the light by shielding the flame from draughts and, if it was frosted, it spread the light better.
+It contained the flame, making the lamp safer than an open flame; it held the soot which bright yellow flames always produce; it steadied the light by shielding the flame from draughts and, if it was frosted, it spread the light better.

-Wicks for oil lamps were more bulky than the wicks of candles, and were bought in quite long lengths.
+Wicks for oil lamps were more bulky than the wicks of candles, and were bought from quite long rolls.

-There were several sorts, depending on the lamps that they were to fit.
+There were several sorts of wick, depending on the lamps that they were to fit.
 They were generally flat but there were also hollow circular ones.
 Some lamps were fitted with openings for two wicks so that the lamps would burn more brightly.

-Wicks were almost entirely submerged in the oil.
-Just a couple of millimetres or so would be supported above the surface.
+Inside an oil lamp, wicks were almost entirely submerged in the oil.
+Just a couple of millimetres or so would be held above the surface.